 To properly calculate take home pay, you must first understand the components that make up an employee’s total earnings:

-- Basic Salary: This is the fixed amount that you pay employees monthly as agreed in their contract.
+• Basic Salary: This is the fixed monthly salary you pay employees as agreed upon in their contract.
 It forms the core of their income and remains unchanged unless there are adjustments.

 Understanding how these components combine gives you a clear picture of your employees’ income before deductions.
 It also highlights the importance of sending these documents to your employees for transparency.